Farscape: Season Four

 Alone for months, Crichton has had nothing to do but obsess over Aeryn and wormholes.
 He finally makes a breakthrough on the latter when he meets a supposed Leviathan specialist, Sikozu, on the run from her employers.
 When Chiana and Rygel also return, they go together to Arnessk, where Jool, D'Argo and the old woman – Noranti – have joined an Interon archaeological dig.
 They find artefacts that suggest a connection between humans, Sebaceans and Interons.
 Commandant Grayza interrupts, having taken Scorpius prisoner and "kills" him to show good faith to Crichton.
 Crichton wants nothing to do with her and escapes.

 Crichton finds that Aeryn has made a deal with Scorpius to let him on Moya after he saved her life.
 Crichton keeps Scorpius imprisoned but remains paranoid that his former enemy is planning something.
 Despite Aeryn's desire to reconcile, he pushes her away, even going so far as to suppress his feelings with drugs.
 A Scarran agent invades Moya, since the Scarrans and Peacekeepers are in an arms race to acquire Crichton's wormhole knowledge.

 Crichton is instead kidnapped by an Ancient whom he nicknames Einstein, who explains to him the catastrophic danger if wormhole tech falls into the wrong hands.
 Returning from that meeting, the entire Moya crew accidentally ends up on Earth, providing humans with their first confirmed contact with extraterrestrials and alien technology.
 Crichton is finally home but finds that the world is too paranoid and distrustful to accept his alien friends due to 9/11 and the fact that the US government only wants to monopolize alien tech and knowledge for global domination.
 He has also been so affected by his experiences that he cannot relax there – a situation not helped when an agent of Grayza attacks and kills several of Crichton's friends.
-He decides the only thing he can do is leave again but he succeed in convincing his father to make alien tech and knowledge to be shared equally globally much to the dismay of the US government.
+He decides the only thing he can do is leave again but he succeeds in convincing his father to make alien tech and knowledge to be shared equally globally much to the dismay of the US government.